 Naturally, things are a little tougher if you’re hosting a student debate online.
 Still, there are a few fun ways to differentiate the teams on Zoom:

 - Get each team to come up with team colours and to decorate their Zoom backgrounds with them or to wear them as a uniform.

 - Encourage each team to invent a team mascot and for each member to show it on screen while debating.

 Let battle commence!

-Remember that this is your students’ time to shine; try to butt in as little as possible.
-If you have to speak, make sure it’s just to keep order amongst the class, or to relay the structure or scoring system.
+Remember that this is your student’s time to shine; try to butt in as little as possible.
+If you have to speak, make sure it’s just to keep order amongst the class or to relay the structure or scoring system.

 Different Types of Student Debate to Try

 - Roleplay Debate – Students act out a debate based on the opinions of a fictional or non-fictional character.
-This is a great way to get them to open their minds and try putting forward a convincing argument with opinions different to their own.
+This is a great way to get them to open their minds and try putting forward a convincing argument with views different to their own.

 40 Student Debate Topics

-Looking for some inspiration to bring your debate to the classroom floor?
+Are you looking for some inspiration to bring your debate to the classroom floor?
 Take a look through these 40 student debate topics below and take a vote with your students on which to go with.